RHsu24/LLM_Test/readme.md

 Ensure you have several different PYTHON_PATH environment variables and virtual environments set up.
 These scripts have inherited different package versions and (in the case of canary-qwen-2.5B) **even different Python versions** from the requirements of the ASR models.
 Many of these scripts will **not** run on newer versions of packages.
 For more information on script package/version requirements, refer below.

 The CohereLabs ASR model is a gated model.
-You will need a token from HuggingFace for this specific model, and store it in a ```.env``` file as a variable ```HF_TOKEN = YOURTOKEN```
+You will need a token from HuggingFace for this specific model, and store it in a ```.env``` file as a variable ```HF_TOKEN = YOURTOKEN``` (no quote/speech marks).
+The script for this model will automatically read the ``.env``` file in the same directory

 For best performance, please limit the max length of transcribed audio segments (which should be described by \[tmin,tmax] in your .csv files) to be 30 seconds.
 For most if not all of these models, the maximum number of frames they can take is 3000 (30 seconds x 100 frames/s).
-Some models support chunking - if they are longer than 30s, they will be chunked and then re-stitched, resulting in a lower accuracy than if they were 2 separate audio segments to begin with.
-Some will produce unpredictable behaviour - particularly when there is extremely high variance between audio file lengths (1~30s).
+Some models support chunking via the pipe()  function - if they are longer than 30s, they will be chunked and then re-stitched, resulting in a lower accuracy than if they were 2 separate audio segments to begin with.
+Some that do not support pipe() will produce unpredictable behaviour - particularly when there is extremely high variance between audio file lengths (1~30s).

 ##### 3. REQUIREMENTS: